nnk03/PIPELINE-GROUP-13-BATCH-2021-CO-LAB-IIT-PALAKKAD/README.md

 The source code for all the modules can be found [here](./CO%20LAB%207/pipeline_version_5_WITH%20INSTRUCTION%20CACHE/pipeline_version_5.srcs/sources_1/new/)

 The report of Lab 7 can be found [here](./CO%20LAB%207%20REPORT_112101004_112101017_112101033.pdf)

+The variable names in the modules are self-descriptive.